Does your website content achieve these 5 things?

 Have a look at your website now, and see which areas you’re doing well in and which ones could be improved.
 Ask a few trusted individuals to give you their feedback, perhaps even current clients who can tell you about their user experience.

-If you'd like a thorough assessment of your website from me personally, drop us a line and ask about our new Website Health Check service.
+If you'd like a copywriter’s assessment of your website from me personally, drop us a line and ask about our new Website Health Check service.

 Want to read more?
 Try this - What should I look for in a copywriter?